Your app notifications are annoying to your users, and that is a fact.

 - Show your app’s best features:

-A lot of thought should be given into highlighting the best features of your app in the store, and maybe in your app also.
+We should give a lot to highlighting the best features of your app in the store, and maybe in your app also.
 This should work for your app and the user, just like in the point above.

 - Explain the benefits of opting-in to the user:

-It is often not enough to just hope or ask the users to enable your app notification.
+It is often not enough to hope or ask the users to enable your app notification.
 They should know why.
-Explaining the benefits of Opting-In could encourage users to Opt-In; and if it really solves for them as it should, they would be more likely to keep it on.
+Explaining the benefits of Opting-In could encourage users to Opt-In, and if it really solves for them as it should, they would be more likely to keep it on.

 - Do a pre-test check